alexa-games/litexa/docs/book/state-management.md

 Here we have state that defines a single intent, with a single slot named `$thing`.
 We define `$thing` as one of a list of possible words: rope, bird, or cage.
-In the handler, we can use the same $thing and assume it contain whatever the user said.
+In the handler, we can use the same $thing and assume it contains whatever the user said.

 :::warning Beware Large Slots!
 Alexa does not guarantee that the word that comes